freebasic/fbfrog/readme.txt

   along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Goal:

-  Automation of most of the work needed to create and maintain FB bindings to C libraries, most importantly: converting C declarations to FB code.

 Features:

+  This program reads in *.h files (C API declarations) and generates corresponding *.bi files (FreeBASIC API declarations).
+It automates most of the work needed to create and maintain FB bindings to C libraries, most
+  importantly: converting C declarations to FB code.

   * C pre-processor (CPP)
       * tracks #defines/#undefs and does macro expansion (can be disabled for